Vessel Digital Marketing

 6. TERM AND TERMINATION.

 This Contract shall commence as of the date written above and shall continue for one (1) month.
 This Contract shall automatically renew on the anniversary date for successive one (1) month periods unless the client or Vessel ends the contract before that time.
-If Vessel is providing the Client with SEO, SMC, or PPC services then this Contract shall continue for one (1) year and shall automatically renew on the anniversary date for successive one (1) year periods unless the client or Vessel ends the contract before that time.
+If Vessel is providing the Client with Marketing Services (SEO, SMM, or PPC) then this Contract shall continue for one (1) year and shall automatically renew on the anniversary date for successive one (1) year periods unless the client or Vessel ends the contract before that time.
 Either party may end this Contract for any reason by sending an email or letter to the other party, informing the recipient that the sender is ending the Contract and that the Contract will end in no less than 30 days.
 The Contract officially ends once that time has passed.
-The party that is ending the Contract must provide notice by taking the steps explained in Section 10.5.
+The party that is ending the Contract must provide notice by taking the steps explained in Section 10.6.
 Vessel must immediately stop working as soon as it receives this notice, unless the notice says otherwise.
 If either party ends this Contract early, the Client will pay Vessel a guaranteed payment of no less than half of the total of the remaining services.
+This reflects a reasonable estimate of Vessel's anticipated losses, including but not limited to the allocation of resources, administrative costs, and foregone opportunities.
 The Client will also reimburse Vessel for any agreed-upon, non-cancellable expenses.
+Vessel may terminate this Contract for reasons including, but not limited to, Client's breach of this Contract, failure to provide required information or approvals, or any conduct that, in Vessel's sole discretion, materially hinders the execution of services.
 The following sections don’t end even after the Contract ends: 5 (Representations); 8 (Limitation of Liability); 9 (Indemnification); and 10 (General).

 7. INDEPENDENT CONTRACTOR.